Verify Confidential Computing is enabled

 confidentialInstanceType: TDX

-To verify that Confidential Computing is enabled, you might be able to use the dmesg logs on your VM.
+To determine which Confidential Computing technology your Confidential VM is using, you might be able to use the dmesg logs on your VM.

 1. In the Google Cloud console, go to the VM Instances page.